Character sheaves for classical symmetric pairs: General strategy

-In this subsection we recall the main construction from~\cite{GVX} and explain how it will be used to construct character sheaves with full support.
-All character sheaves with full support are of the form $\on{IC}(\Lg_1^{rs},\cL)$, where $\cL$ is an irreducible $K$-equivariant local system on $\Lg_1^{rs}$.
-It will turn out that for split symmetric pairs these character sheaves are cuspidal, i.e., they do not arise by induction from $\theta$-stable Levi subgroups (contained in $\theta$-stable proper parabolic subgroups).
-For certain central characters $\kappa: Z(G)^\theta \to \bC^*$ it might happen that we have no character sheaves of full support with central character $\kappa$.
-In those cases we make use of a variant of the construction presented in this subsection.
-It will be discussed in subsection~\ref{central}.
+In this subsection we recall the main construction from~\cite{GVX} and explain how it will be used to construct full support character sheaves.
+All such character sheaves are of the form $\on{IC}(\Lg_1^{rs},\cL)$, where $\cL$ is an irreducible $K$-equivariant local system on $\Lg_1^{rs}$.